Coronavirus in China increases demand for N95 face masks from India

 Tamil Nadu: Manufacturers in Madurai working extra hours to produce N95 masks as demand soars in China due to #CoronaVirus outbreak.
 Abhilash,MD,AM Mediwear,says, "We're getting huge number of orders from Indian exporters who will send masks to China.We've doubled our production" pic.twitter.com/Bq4YcMLGzw— ANI (@ANI) January 30, 2020

-The demand of N95 mask in China has led to an increase in cost by at least 50%.
+The demand for N95 mask in China has led to an increase in cost by at least 50 per cent.
 It is making Indian manufacturers and dealers earn more.

 Several Indian manufacturers hiked prices of the mask viewing the demand.
-The deealers who used to buy N95 masks at Rs 25 a piece, now it is sold at least Rs 38.
+The dealers who used to buy N95 masks at Rs 25 a piece, now it is sold at least Rs 38.

 The other varieties of N95plus masks are much higher price.